Part I: 18th August – 3rd October 2016

 To purchase: Write to us at connect@jnaf.org

-Born in Siraha, Nepal, in 1939, Laxman Shreshtha was educated at the University of Bihar, Patna; the Sir J J School of Art, Mumbai; the Ecole Nationale Superieure des Beaux Arts, Paris; and the Central School of Art, London.
-In the Parisian tradition of the atelier, he also studied at the Academie de la Grande Chaumiere and with the legendary print-maker Stanley William Hayter at Atelier 17.
+Laxman Shreshtha was born in Siraha, Nepal in 1939, and had an extensive education: The University of Bihar, Patna; the J.J.
+School of Art; the École Nationale Supérieure des Beaux Arts, Paris; and the Central School of Art, London.
+In the Parisian tradition of the atélier, he also studied at the Académie de la Grande Chaumière and with the legendary print-maker Stanley William Hayter at Atélier 17.

-Shreshtha has held numerous solo exhibitions of his works since the early 1960s, and has also been represented in major curated exhibitions in India and overseas.
-Shreshtha has been the recipient of many awards, fellowships and honours, including the French Government Scholarship, the British Council Grant, and the Deutscher Akademischer Austauschdienst (DAAD, Germany) residency.
+Since the early 1960s, Shreshtha has held numerous solo exhibitions of his works, and has also been represented in major curated exhibitions, both in India and internationally.
+He has been the recipient of many awards, fellowships, and honours, including the French Government Scholarship, the British Council Grant, and the Deutscher Akademischer Austauschdienst (DAAD, Germany) residency.